henrivain/TesseractOcrMaui/README.md

 NOTE: Tesseract depends on other packages that may be licensed under different open source licenses.

 This project does not depend on any third-party C# packages, but it needs [traineddata files](https://github.com/tesseract-ocr/tessdata/) to function.
-Parts of the code are also is reused from [Charlesw Windows Tesseract wrapper](https://github.com/charlesw/tesseract).
+Parts of the code are also reused from [Charlesw Windows Tesseract wrapper](https://github.com/charlesw/tesseract).

 ## Contributing, IOS and MacOS